PLANT-POWERED · PROTEIN-PACKED · DAILY

 Instructions

-1. Night before - soak the red beans in water until covered.
+1. The night before - soak the red beans in water until fully covered.

 Red bean burrito

-2. Next day, drain the beans and set aside.
+2. The next day, drain the water from the beans and set aside.

 3. Sauté the onion for 2-3 minutes until it becomes translucent.